 In 1941, before the bombing of Pearl Harbor, Ben Fallon (John Beal), radio reporter and commentator, constantly uncovers evidence of spy-ring sabotage to the discomfiture of the police and the government.
 Ben is interested in Lela Cramer (Margaret Hayes), amateur flyer working for the radio station Ben broadcasts for and, at the request of Grant Neally (Pierre Watkin), his boss, asks Lela to give a job to Frances Prescott (Florence Rice).
 After several U.S. ships are torpedoed by German submarines, a few miles out in the Atlantic close to New York City, Ben begins to suspect a station employee may be feeding information to the Nazi agents.
 Written by

 Les Adams <email@example.com>

 The bridge shown on screen is the San Francisco-Oakland Bay Bridge, but the radio station Ben Fallon works for has call letters beginning with "W" -- which would indicate an East Coast or Midwest location, not San Francisco, California.
 See more »

-John Beal stars with Mary Treen in this second feature, "Stand By for Networks," a 1942 film probably made very quickly.
+John Beal stars with Mary Treen in this feature, "Stand By for Networks," a 1942 B movie.
 Beal plays a newscaster who calls 'em as he sees 'em -- except nobody likes what he's calling and what he's seeing.

 Beal is Ben Fallon, and he's intrigued and bothered by attacks on American soil and begins to suspect treason.
 To Fallon, this is a call for Americans to get their heads out of the sand and to stop being isolationists.
 A friend has a list of suspected Nazi agents, which he manages to get to Ben (via Ben's secretary) before he's murdered.
 One of the people, Lela Cramer, works for the radio station.